-After the birth of your beautiful baby, I will pick-up your placenta at your place of birth (hospital, home, birthing center) and begin the encapsulation process in my home in Bellingham, WA.
+After the birth of your beautiful baby, I will pick-up your placenta at your place of birth (hospital, home, birthing center) and begin the encapsulation process in my home in Blaine, WA.
 I will thinly slice the placenta into small strips (after it has been steamed, if you've chosen the Steamed Method), and dehydrate.
 The dehydration process takes upwards of 24 hours depending on your chosen method.
 After the dehydration process is complete, the pieces are then ground into a powder and filled them into capsules.
 The capsules will be stored in a glass amber jar that I provide.
 On average, a placenta will yield between 80 and 150 capsules when completed (though commonly yield more).
 I use all of my own equipment (unless you request that I use yours), so no need to provide me with anything except your placenta!

 After you book your services, you will receive a follow-up email with further instructions on how to secure your placenta based on your place of birth.

 Using the lowest temperature of all the methods, Raw is believed to retain the most iron, aiding in Postpartum Anemia.
 This method yields the most capsules, is fully dehydrated, and is not steamed prior to dehydration.

 A fair even ground between Raw and Steamed, the Balanced Method uses a slightly higher temperate than Raw.
 All other aspects are the same!
 This process yields slightly less than Raw.
 As with all the methods, herbs are never added.

 This is the most popular and recommended method.

 Also referred to as Traditional Chinese Medicine method (TCM), the placenta is steamed prior to dehydration.
 Because this causes to placenta to shrink, this method yields the lowest number of capsules and is believed to release more hormones during the steaming process.